Fragility of Peace: Terrorism in Jammu and Kashmir|UPSC Editorial

 Conclusion

 In conclusion, combating terrorism in India requires a well-rounded strategy that goes beyond mere security measures.
-Addressing underlying socio-economic grievances, enhancing intelligence capabilities, and fostering community resilience is crucial for sustained peace.
+Addressing underlying socio-economic grievances, enhancing intelligence capabilities, and fostering community resilience are crucial for sustained peace.
 As future civil servants, understanding and engaging with these multifaceted challenges will be essential to shaping a secure and harmonious India.

 UPSC Civil Services Examination, Previous Year Questions (PYQs)